FerchusGames/FerchusGames.github.io/content/extra/disclaimer.md

 Some of the posts on this website are edited with the help of AI tools to be more concise.
 When I use them it's based on a draft that I wrote and after making the changes I always review the AI-generated content before publishing.

 I get my images for the blog posts from unsplash.com.

+The animated background is a recolor of the one used in Blowfish's exampleSite.